btheobald/mapmini/README.md

 -------------------------|-------------------------
 <img src=espc3.jpg alt="Example of the library running on an ESP32-C3" width="500">|![Example of a rendered map](example.png)

-This was tested using a file generated using osmosis from raw OSM.PBF downloaded from geofabrik, configured to include only ways marked as highways, which reduces file-size by more than a factor of 10.
+This was tested using a file generated using osmosis from raw .OSM.PBF downloaded from geofabrik, configured to include only ways marked as highways, which reduces file-size by more than a factor of 10.
 This also makes the job of parsing the file substantially less complex.
 The parser currently ignores multipolygons.

 Tiles in memory can be counted in hundreds to thousands of bytes, making this feasible to run on a low-cost microcontroller with a modest amount of SRAM, loading the map from an SD card using SPI, and drawing either to a framebuffer or directly to a LCD driver with embedded memory.